Motorcycle mental health

 Connecting our head, chest, arms, and legs is our core.
 Arguably the strongest muscle groups in the body, and one that does so much work.
 Its the core that’s holding everything in the right position and keeping the rest of our body in check.

-Racers especially pay attention to their core because its one of the key components they need to move correctly and generate the angles they need for those high lean angles.
+Racers especially pay attention to their core because it’s one of the key components they need to move correctly and generate the angles they need for those high lean angles.

-Check out Honda’s new generation Fireblade
+Honda’s new generation Fireblade released!

 Riding a bike alone won’t get you that six-pack, but good core strength can be developed to assist you in your riding, no matter what bike you ride.